Pearson-Advance/edx-platform/docs/decisions/0005-lti-provider-1.3-spec-support.rst

            views.lti_launch, name="lti_provider_launch"),
    ]

-It will verify the POST contains the required data for a LTI 1.1 launch.
+It will verify the POST contains the required data for an LTI 1.1 launch.
 It will also add any additional data sent in the request:

 .. code:: python